cbouy/mols2grid/README.md

 * `n_rows=3` : int
     Number of rows per page
 * `selection=True` : bool
     Enables the selection of molecules using a checkbox.
-Only usefull in the context of a Jupyter notebook (not compatible with Visual Studio notebook).
+Only usefull in the context of a Jupyter notebook.
 You can retrieve your selection of molecules (index and SMILES) through `mols2grid.selection`

+The `pages` template also allows searching (by text or SMARTS) and sorting the grid.

 #### Output parameters